-When you buy or sell a house, flat or land, the details about your ownership are recorded with Her Majesty's Land Registry (HMLR) to protect your property rights.
+When you buy or sell a house, flat or land, the details about your ownership are recorded with His Majesty's Land Registry (HMLR) to protect your property rights.
 The organisation stores over 25 million titles.
 Each registered title is linked to information about the extent of the land, details about the owners, any charges (mortgage), benefits, restrictions and even the likelihood that the property will flood.

 Operational information was extracted from a DB2 database or data warehouse using a MicroStrategy (MS) management information reporting application.
 The finance team would then pull information from an MS-generated report to manually create or amend operational models in the Anaplan Data Hub.
-HR and financial data was retrieved from the Oracle database to compensate for the lack of details provided by the original MS report.
+HR and financial data were retrieved from the Oracle database to compensate for the lack of details provided by the original MS report.
 Finally, the team manually manipulated and uploaded these details into the Anaplan model.

 HMLR required an integration solution to automate the process of data extraction and real-time consolidation.
 To start with, the organisation engaged our MuleSoft experts to run a 1-day MuleSoft Test Workshop.
 During the event, the HMLR team evaluated whether MuleSoft's integration platform would be the right fit for the organisation's needs.
 Following the workshop's success, HMLR selected MuleSoft as their integration enabler.